 Amid the chaos following Thutmosis’ death and Amenhotep’s ascension to the Throne, the time comes to tell Priestess Tiye, the truth of why he invited her to Thebes, and ask if she will become his wife.
 Before he does, the young Pharaoh wants to make a symbolic gesture; a tradition of the Nubian people.
 He goes on a lion hunt to show his courage and prove his worthiness to be her husband.
 Although he is King, he is a man trying to impress the woman he desires.

 While Amenhotep is away, Tiye learns how unwelcome she is at Egyptian court.
-High Priestess or not, she is common born; and viciously chased from the palace and out of Egypt under threat to her life.
+High Priestess or not, she is common born, and abruptly chased from the palace and out of Egypt, under threat to her life.

 When Amenhotep returns from his hunt eager to present to Tiye, the lions fang as a token of his bravery; he is devastated and angry to hear what happened to the Priestess causing her to leave.

 Now Amenhotep must figure out a way to make amends and pay tribute to Tiye and her family, because of the grave insult committed against her, and the gods that chose her.
 To set things right, Pharaoh Amenhotep travels to Nubia to atone in person, and then ask Priestess Tiye to give up her life in Nubia, and return to the hostile environment from which she was forced to flee, and become his wife in secret; then boldly proclaim her Queen.